duinomaker/HexoBlog/source/CM/notes/2/index.md

 ## 2.3 Manipulation of Sums

-To evaluate sums in closed form or to simplify sums, the key success is the ability to change one summation into another under a few basic rules.
+To evaluate sums in closed form or to simplify sums, the key to success is the ability to change one summation into another under a few basic rules.

 Let $K$ be any finite set of integers.
 Sums over the elements of $K$ can be transformed by using three rules: